LucasDebeve/studease/README.md

 # Studease

 ## Description
 Studease is a web application realized in Academic Project at the IUT of Reims.
 It allows students to find an internship.
+Students can apply for multiples interships offered by various companies.
+Companies propose interships and can review students applications to accept or refuse them for each intership.

 ## Authors
 - [COUDROT Axel](https://iut-info.univ-reims.fr/gitlab/coud0011/)